 If you are or know someone trekking to mount everest basecamp then you don’t want to miss the mix list of luxury and budget friendly hotels and lodges.
 I’m also including the direct contact details so, it’s easier for you to organise your trip.
 Cut the middle man, save your money!
-Coming soon, subscribe to get notification when it’s out.
+Send me an email saying you want the list and I will sent it to you email@example.com

 Left Dingboche for Lobuche after breakfast around 8am.
 I was happy with the food and weather was looking promising as well.